 I experience confidence myself most of the time.
 As a Psychologist, I practice so many things that contribute to this state.
-I’m not surprised anymore that I mostly feel pumped.
+So, I feel pumped most of the time isn’t really surprising.
 That’s not to say that I never experience any other emotions.
 I feel a degree of nervousness, stress, or even a touch of dread on occasion.
 I can’t forget the dread.
 Initially, the only way out of this was through “pep talks.”
+To reorganize and prioritize my personal thoughts.

 Although those days woke me with fear, apprehension, and dread, I found a way to define them more optimistically.
 Altering my own definition seemed to make all the difference.
 Automatically, the mere thought of engaging in my own life brought fear and discomfort, but disengaging wasn’t the answer, for fear and discomfort stayed with me regardless.